MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Literature Review

-Human perception process is based on the attention mechanism \cite{humanperception}.
-Human vision obtains the target area that needs to be focused on, and pays more attention on the target area to obtain more detailed information that helps to capture the visual structure of the target better \cite{hinton}.
+The process of human perceptual analysis is based on the attention mechanism \cite{humanperception}.
+Human vision obtains the target area within the scene, that needs to be focused on, and pays more attention on the target area to obtain more detailed information about the scene that helps to capture the visual structure of the target better \cite{hinton}.
 Attention mechanism is used to find the region of interest within an image and to highlight the representation of the region of interest \cite{cvatt}.
 The two main aspects of attention mechanism in deep learning are (a) to obtain the meaningful channels for the respective input feature and (b) to pay attention to the most informative channels to obtain the salient locations.

-Recently, several studies applied attention mechanism to enhance the performance of CNNs in a range of visual tasks, such as image classification, image localization and video understanding \cite{topdown,Transformer}.
-Wang \etal \cite{RAN} proposed Residual Attention Network (RAN) which uses a trunk-and-mask module to incorporate an attention mechanism.
+Recently, several studies attempted to apply attention mechanism to enhance the performance of CNNs in a range of visual tasks (especially the tasks where objects play vital roles), such as image classification, image localization and video understanding \cite{topdown,Transformer}.
+Wang et al. \cite{RAN} proposed a Residual Attention Network (RAN) which uses a trunk-and-mask module to incorporate an attention mechanism.
 By re-weighting the feature map, the network not only performs well but is also robust to input noise.
-Hu \etal \cite{squeezeexcite} introduced Squeeze-and-Excitation module to exploit the inter-channel relationship.
-Adding to this, Woo \etal \cite{CBAM} introduced spatial attention to further improve the image classification performance.
-In \cite{gesture}, Peng \etal designed an attention branch that helps to spotlight finger micro-gesture and reduces the noise introduced from the background and wrist.
+Hu et al. \cite{squeezeexcite} introduced a Squeeze-and-Excitation module to exploit the inter-channel relationship.
+Adding to this, Woo et al. \cite{CBAM} introduced spatial attention to further improve the image classification performance.
+In \cite{gesture}, Peng et al. designed an attention branch that helps to spotlight finger micro-gesture and reduces the noise introduced from the background and wrist.
 The spatial attention has improved the recognition accuracy by $3\%$.
-However the attention block proposed in that study increased the parameters by about $2M$.
-Similarly for micro-expression recognition, attention mechanism helps the model to focus on the face and facial regions and suppress the irrelevant facial areas and background.
+However the attention block proposed in the study of \cite{gesture}, increased the parameters by about $2M$.
+Similarly, for micro-expression recognition, an attention mechanism helps the model to focus on the face and important facial regions, and suppress the irrelevant facial areas and background.